Adrian2C/qrcode-challenge/README.md

 ### Useful resources

-- [Example resource 1](https://lenguajecss.com/css/) - This web really help me to get out of all the things I forget on the way. really helpfull. easy to find what you forget.
+- [Lenguaje CSS & More](https://lenguajecss.com/css/) - This web really help me to get out of all the things I forget on the way. really helpfull. easy to find what you forget.

 ## Author